FDEMtools: a MATLAB package for FDEM data inversion: The FDEMtools software package

 \section{The FDEMtools software package}

 The package consists of a set of MATLAB routines which implements the algorithms for the inversion of FDEM data sketched in the previous sections.
-In addition to the analysis and solution routines, the package includes 1D and 2D test problems, showing how to process both synthetic and real data sets, and experiment different device configurations and numerical strategies, in order to compare them and draw conclusions.
+In addition to the analysis and solution routines, the package includes 1D and 2D test problems, showing how to process both synthetic and experimental data sets, and investigate different device configurations and numerical strategies, in order to compare them and draw conclusions.

-The software is available from Netlib (http://www.netlib.org/numeralgo/) as the naXX package.
+The software is available from Netlib (http://www.netlib.org/numeralgo/) as the na53 package.
 It requires P.~C.~Hansen's Regularization Tools package \cite{Hansentools} to be installed on the computer, and its directory to be added to MATLAB search path.
-FDEMtools is distributed in an archive file; by uncompressing it, a new directory will be created, containing the functions of the toolbox as well as a user manual.
+FDEMtools is distributed as an archive file; by uncompressing it, a new directory will be created, containing the functions of the toolbox as well as a user manual.
 This directory must be added to MATLAB search path in order to be able to use the software from other directories.
 More information on the installation procedure can be found in the README.txt file, contained in the toolbox directory.
 All the routines are documented via the usual MATLAB \texttt{help} function.

 Table~\ref{tab:funs} groups the MATLAB routines by subject area, giving a short description of their purpose.
 The first group ``Forward Model Routines'' includes the functions for computing the forward model, that is, the model prediction for a given conductivity and permeability distribution.
 The user can optionally compute also the Jacobian matrix, by its analytical expression.
 The section ``Computational Routines'' describes the codes for the inversion algorithm, and the last section ``Auxiliary Routines'' lists some routines needed to complete the whole process, that are unlikely to be called directly by the user.
 See the file \texttt{Contents.m} for details.